-Every winter and spring, from mid-December to April, nature fans from San Diego are able to view the annual Gray whale migration.
-Thousands of Gray whales move along the West Coast to reach the warm lagoons of Mexico.
+Every winter and spring, from mid-December to April, nature fans from San Diego are able to view the annual gray whale migration.
+Thousands of gray whales move along the West Coast to reach the warm lagoons of Mexico.
 The goal of this 621 mi (10,000 km) trek is breeding and calving.
 After a month "vacation" in Mexico, they return north to their feeding grounds in the Bering Strait of Alaska.
 So, if you want to see females with calves, go late in the season as they head back with their newborns.

 Best places for whale watching

 During the whale watching season, there are plenty of ways to see the migration in San Diego and you don't have to go far.
-Most whale watching tours are quite short, and chances to see whales are quite high.
+Most whale watching tours are quite short, and chances to see whales are high.
 Cruises include all kinds of boats and rafts.
 You can even take a tour on a kayak and paddle as close to whales, seals, and sea lions as possible.
 You can also see whales from the shoreline.
-The best viewing spots are located in La Jolla, Scripps Park, Torrey Pines State Reserve, the Birch Aquarium.
+The best viewing spots are located in La Jolla, Scripps Park, Torrey Pines State Reserve, and the Birch Aquarium.

 Whale watching tours